 The two also discussed Secretary Johnson, who the Israeli official described as “basically good,” but also “an idiot” who became Britain’s top diplomat “without any kind of responsibilities.”

 “So technically if something real happened, it won’t be his fault,” he added.

 Responding to the report, the Israeli Embassy released a statement in which Ambassador Mark Regev apologized to Duncan and called Masot’s remarks “completely unacceptable.”

 The embassy called its staffer a junior employee rather than a diplomat, and said he “will be ending his term of employment with the embassy shortly.”

 During the conversation with Strizzolo, Masot described his ambition to become head of the Foreign Affairs department and “the Intelligence Department in Israel.”
 His business card calls him “a senior political officer,” according to the Guardian.

 Strizzolo told the newspaper the quotes were used out of context, and that the conversation was “light, tongue-in-cheek and gossipy.”

 “Any suggestion that I, as a civil servant working in education, could ever exert the type of influence you are suggesting is risible,” she said.

 The British Foreign Office expressed satisfaction with the apology, saying that it was “clear these comments do not reflect the views of the Embassy or the Government of Israel.
 The UK has a strong relationship with Israel and we consider the matter closed.”

-Posted by GPD on January 8, 2017, With 2926 Reads Filed under World.
+Posted by GPD on January 8, 2017, With 2934 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.